randruc/Lazuli/doc/CStyleAndConventions.md

       i++;
     }

-For control statements that involve code section brackets must always be present.
+For control statements that involve code section, braces must always be present.

 This is good: